Peat: Netherlands

 In 2020, the Netherlands imported 2,156 million kg of peat (5.39 million m^{3} [400 kg/m^{3} dry peat]): 44.5% from Germany (2020), 9.5% from Estonia (2018), 9.2% from Latvia (2020), 7.2% from Ireland (2018), 8.0% from Sweden (2019), 6.5% from Lithuania (2020), 5.1% from Belgium (2019) and 1.7% from Denmark (2019); 1.35 million kg was exported.
 Most is used in gardening and greenhouse horticulture.

 Since the Netherlands did not have many trees to use as firewood or charcoal, one use the Dutch made of the available peat was to fire kilns to make pottery.
 During World War II, the Dutch Resistance came up with an unusual use for peat.
 Since peat was so available in the fields, resistance fighters sometimes stacked peat into human-sized piles and used the piles for target practice.

 Estonia

-After oil shale in Estonia, peat is the second-most-mined natural resource.
+After oil shale, peat is the second-most-mined natural resource in Estonia.
 The peat production sector has a yearly revenue of around €100 million and it is mostly export-oriented.
 Peat is extracted from around 14 ha.

 India

 Sikkim

 The mountains of the Himalayas and Tibetan Plateau contain pockets of high-altitude wetlands.
-Khecheopalri is one of the Sikkim's most famous and diverse peatlands in the eastern Indian territory of Sikkim, which includes 682 species representing five kingdoms, 196 families and 453 genera.
+Khecheopalri is one of the eastern Indian territory of Sikkim's most famous and diverse peatlands, with 682 species representing five kingdoms, 196 families and 453 genera.

 United Kingdom

+In 1999, the UK government set a target for the country's horticulture industry to become 90% peat-free by 2010.
+A number of environmental and horticultural organisations, coming together as the "Peat-free Partnership", have argued that legislation is needed to ban the sale of peat and products containing peat.